Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A conditional access policy can add users to Azure Active Directory (Azure AD) roles.
+### A conditional access policy can add users to Microsoft Entra ID roles.

 - [ ] Yes.
 - [x] No.